Dalit Buddhist movement: Criticism of the movement

 Critics have argued that Neo-Buddhism does not have a strong influence, especially after the death of Ambedkar.

 Some critics also argue that Neo-Buddhism deviates too much from traditional Buddhism.
 Even though traditional Buddhism emphasizes equality among people, it does not deny the caste system.
 In addition, its emphasis on people's liberation in the religious sense does not deny social distinctions as the norm of organizations in society, as the Buddha himself was the founder of a monastic order.
 A number of critics also argue that there is no moral foundation for the political practices that are based on Neo-Buddhist notions, since religion is totally voluntary, and Neo-Buddhism may thus violate democratic principles by restricting its followers to abide to certain non-religious rules.

 Navayana as a political movement

 The mass conversions to Buddhism are also seen as a political stunt rather than a genuine spiritual movement.
 Politicians such as Udit Raj, Ramdas Athawale, Kanshi Ram and Mayawati have also been involved in staging or planning to stage mass conversions—these politicians are members of either the Bahujan Samaj Party or the Republican Party of India.

-According to Janet Contursi, Ambedkar re-interprets Buddhist religion and with Navayana "speaks through Gautama and politicizes the Buddha philosophy as he theologizes his own political views".
+According to Janet Contursi, Ambedkar reinterprets Buddhist religion and with Navayana "speaks through Gautama and politicizes the Buddha philosophy as he theologizes his own political views".